nova-video-player/aos-AVP/faq/faq.md

 I consider this as unfair treatment and discrimination.
 Sad that an app that has more than 500k active users and 2M downloads on Google Play cannot get proper attention from Google.

-## Where NFO files, posters/banners are located
+## Where NFO files, posters/banners are located.

 Due to Android storage restrictions for API31, local NFO/JPG media information files for videos stored on local/HDD storage have been moved to nova public application folder located `/sdcard/Android/data/org.courville.nova/files/nfoPoster`.